Speech Pathology and Audiology

 The Speech and Hearing Clinic is operated by the Division of Speech Pathology and Audiology of the John A. Burns School of Medicine.
-Staff members and supervised student clinicians provide diagnostic and therapeutic services without charge to children, University students, and other members of the community.
+Staff members and supervised student clinicians provide diagnostic and therapeutic services to UH students and other children and adults in the community.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.